PRINCIPAL INVESTIGATOR

 Isabel Davies-Stevenson

 Hello!
-My name is Isabel, I am currently working on my Bachelors of Science in psychology at UVic.
-I joined the Different Minds Lab the summerof 2024 after an amazing seminar class taught by Dr. Tanaka.
-My main research interest is EEG, particularity the clinical applications of the topic.
-Although I have a great passion for psychology, my ultimate goal is to attend medical school and peruse a career as a general practitioner.
-In my spare time you can find me reading, watching a movie, or weightlifting
+My name is Isabel.
+I am currently working on my Bachelor of Science in Psychology at UVic.
+I joined the Different Minds Lab in the summer of 2024 after an amazing seminar class taught by Dr. Tanaka.
+My main research interest is EEG, particularly the clinical applications of the topic.
+I also really enjoy neuroimaging and the effects of aging on the brain and body.
+In my spare time, you can find me reading, watching a movie, or weightlifting

 Nastaran Khodaeian